Book Your Wasp Treatment Now: 07427 626686

 Where Do Wasps Nest?

-Depending on the preference of the queen, which may vary from one species to another in respect of most popular locations, a nesting site may be established in all manner of places.
+The preference of the queen varies from one species to another in respect of most popular locations.
+Nest sites may be established in all manner of places.

-Some nests are subterranean (below ground) in disused rodent burrows or in naturally occurring hollows in trees or tree root systems and are sometimes called lawn wasps.
+Some nests are subterranean (below ground) in disused rodent and animal burrows.
+Others nest in naturally occurring hollows in trees or tree root systems, sometimes called lawn wasps.

 Others will nest in terrestrial nests (above ground) in structures such as houses, outbuildings, bird boxes and compost bins.

-Finally, we have aerial nesters or those that prefer to nest in trees and shrubs or on the sides of structures – from guttering, etc.
+Finally, we have aerial nesters.
+These wasps prefer to nest in trees and shrubs or on the sides of structures – from guttering, etc.

-Aerial and subterranean nests are often the most dangerous, and this is because unsupervised pets and children only discover their presence once they are literally on top of, or next to the nest.
+Aerial and subterranean nests are often the most dangerous.
+Unsupervised pets and children only discover the wasps once they are literally on top of, or next to the nest.

 When wasps are nesting in a confined or restricted space, they will often what they can to enlarge it.

-Honey bees differ in this respect as they will merely try to find a better place to nest, but the wasp can ill afford this luxury and will excavate whatever is in the way.
+Honey bees differ in this respect as they will merely try to find a better place to nest.
+Wasps can ill afford this luxury and will excavate whatever is in the way.

 Often the sound they make as they excavate the wall keeps the rooms occupants awake.